 Store meat and produce separately.
 Wash your hands after using the restroom.
-Keep cold foods cold and hot foods hot.
+Keep hot foods hot and cold foods cold.

 Such food safety maxims are par for the course in the business.
-But when it comes to public health and minimizing food waste, there’s always room for improvement.
+But when it comes to public health and minimizing restaurant food waste, there is always room for improvement.
 That goes double when temperatures start to climb during the summer.

 Avoid the very real threat of lost customers, revenue and reputation by putting together a cheat sheet of tips and tricks.
 Make sure to highlight the ones that might not be top of mind.
 Here’s a place to start: